 Honey Dijon is a transgender American DJ, producer, and electronic musician from Chicago.
 She has been a vocal advocate for trans rights and awareness, speaking from her experience as a black trans woman DJ in dance music.

-SOPHIE was a transgender Scottish musician, producer, singer, songwriter and DJ who tragically died earlier this year in an accidental fall earlier this year in Athens, Greece.
+SOPHIE was a transgender Scottish musician, producer, singer, songwriter and DJ who tragically died from an accidental fall earlier this year in Athens, Greece.
 She molded electronic music into bracingly original avant-garde pop.
 Pay your tributes to SOPHIE by listening to her glittering creations.

 If you’re a fan of Tove Lo and Kehlani, you might just be the next victim to Emily Burns’ unbelievably catchy yet heart wrenching songs exploring love, lust and heartbreak.
 She is set to complete a six-date tour in the UK this October.
 Listen to her latest single with JP Cooper below with this beautiful, heart wrenching queer music video.
 If you fancy more crying, we recommend Hate Me Too.